Scan images for vulnerabilitiesEstimated reading time: 6 minutes

 If you find that an image in your registry contains vulnerable components, you can use the linked CVE scan information in each scan report to evaluate the vulnerability and decide what to do.

 If you discover vulnerable components, you should check if there is an updated version available where the security vulnerability has been addressed.
-If necessary, you might contact the component’s maintainers to ensure that the vulnerability is being addressed in a future version or patch update.
+If necessary, you can contact the component’s maintainers to ensure that the vulnerability is being addressed in a future version or a patch update.